 Kayfabe in Our Backyard

 We’ve been kicking around the idea of what ISG classes or events would look like for a couple months now.
 It’s been difficult to find our value-proposition as to what we’d offer that people would feel is worth their money and time, and likewise that we would be proud to call ours.
 Those things are important to us.
 Anyone who contributes here has taken many classes and taught before.
 We can be paralyzed with self criticism at times.
-If we send people home from having parted with part of their paycheck to gain an experience we were offering and they didn’t leave happy, we’d never stop thinking about it.
+If we send people home from having parted with part of their paycheck to gain an experience we were offering and they didn’t leave happy, we’d never live it down.

 Could we do a rifle course?
 Definitely.
 We’ve got folks that teach that stuff for a living.
 But could we do it with the same level of facilities?
 Probably not.
 Likewise, as qualified as any instructor in our group is, folks will always find value in the bullet point of “prior SF” in just about any other course of similar price in the area.
 Your first tennis lesson certainly doesn’t require the expertise of Roger Federer, but shooters the nation-wide are convinced that they need their baby-steps overseen by someone who has been to Multicam Wimbledon.